-The Debenture Indenture imposes covenants and obligations on the part of the Company.
-In particular, the Debenture Indenture contains certain covenants and representations and warranties, the breach of which could result in a default and the acceleration of maturity of the Convertible Debentures.
+The indenture governing the 14% Debentures imposes covenants and obligations on the part of the Company.
+In particular, the indenture contains certain covenants and representations and warranties, the breach of which could result in a default and the acceleration of maturity of the 14% Debentures.